Achno/gowall/README.md

 ❗ Although Gowall is a CLI tool, it has an `Image preview` feature that allows printing images directly in the terminal.
 See [Gowall Terminal Image preview](https://achno.github.io/gowall-docs/#image-preview)

-- Convert Wallpaper's theme 👾 – Recolor an image to match your favorite + (Custom) themes (Catppuccin...).
+- **Convert Wallpaper's theme**  – Recolor an image to match your favorite + (Custom) themes (Catppuccin...).
+- **Image compression** - Reduce the size of png,jpeg,jpg,webp images.
+- **OCR** - Extract text from images and pdfs', supporting 9+ providers (Traditional OCR, Visual Language Models and hybrid methods).
-- AI Image Upscaling 👾- Increase the resolution of the image while preserving or improving its quality.
+- **AI Image Upscaling** - Increase the resolution of the image while preserving or improving its quality.
+- **Convert Icon's theme**  (svg,ico) - Recolor your icons to match a theme.
-- Support for Unix pipes/redirection 👾 - Read from stdin and write to stdout.
+- Support for Unix pipes/redirection  - Read from stdin and write to stdout.
-- Convert Icon's theme 👾 (svg,ico) - Recolor your icons to match a theme.
 - Image to pixel art - Transforms your image to the typical blocky appearance of pixel art.
 - Replace a specific color in an image - Pretty self explanatory.
 - Create a gif from images - Use the images as frames and specify a delay and the number of loops.